youar/upm-xrremote/Assets/README.md

 An example scene setup that uses upm-xrremote can be found in the (Client)[/Assets/Samples/Scenes/Client] scene.
 The prefabs and references in this scene show the general setup.

 If you desire to test object occlusion, XRRemote supports this through the XRRemote-Occlusion layer.
 Simply click XRRemote -> Layer Utilities -> Create Layers and Setup Camera Culling Mask.
 This will add the XRRemote-Occlusion layer to your project.
-Assigning game objects to this layer will give them occlusion capabilities.
+Assigning game objects to this layer will give them occlusion capabilities.  **NOTE** If there are any other materials on the object, the occlusion may not work due to how the shaders interact.
+If you would like to edit the Material/Shader behavior, you can find them in the project under Assets/Runtime/Materials/DepthOcclusionMaterial and Assets/Runtime/Resources/DepthOcclusion.shader respectively.

 #### Building the `Server` scene